Jypear/tocketry/docs/cookbook/robust_applications.rst

     )
     handler.setLevel(logging.ERROR)

-    task_logger = logging.getLogger("rocketry.task")
+    task_logger = logging.getLogger("tocketry.task")
     task_logger.addHandler(handler)

-First we created a logging handler that sends emails, then we set the level of this handler to log errors only and then we set this handler to Rocketry's task logger.
+First we created a logging handler that sends emails, then we set the level of this handler to log errors only and then we set this handler to Tocketry's task logger.

 .. warning::